awslabs/ml-io/doc/build.md

 $ python setup.py bdist_wheel
 ```

-Note that the generated wheel won't contain the ML-IO runtime library or any of its dependencies though.
+Note that the generated wheel won't contain the MLIO runtime library or any of its dependencies though.

 If you want to do development in Python, an easy way to avoid repeated installs everytime you edit a Python file is to have an editable (a.k.a. develop mode) install: